Are you looking to break into Hollywood?

 Let’s look at some general information about most spec scripts.

-The Differences Between a Spec Script and a Shooting Script
+Spec Script vs. Shooting Script

 A spec script is an original screenplay written by a writer without a production deal.